ggrillone/custom_commands/README.md

 `gcheckout -p -d`

+##gpull
+Another command for being lazy.
+Instead of typing out something like: `git pull origin my-annoyingly-long-branch-name`, just use `gpull` !
+It will just pull the remote branch to your local branch (based on what branch you are currently on).

 ##search
 This command is used to `grep` recursively for a pattern that is passed in as an argument.
 By default it runs from the current directory, will search nested directories, and is case